codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 Next will be ~~fixing the &lt;br&gt;,~~ re-reading it all, performing a last W3C verification and validate

-Note: should perform the W3C vérification on the Survey form project as well, might be useful

 Next is:
+- [ ] perform the W3C vérification on the Survey form project as well, might be useful
 - [ ] the Bull project: finish the CodePen draft
 - [ ] start the Tribute page project (structure and assets, frame it thight :wink:)